 Are these mandates working?
 Is healthcare more transparent?
 Are costs being contained?
 Are consumers satisfied with their care and with their healthcare providers?
 Is the country healthier?
 It’s hard to say.
-In a recent article, Patrick Conway the Center for Medicare and Medicaid’s chief medical officer said, “These programs are driving what we want in health care.”
+In a recent article, Patrick Conway, the Center for Medicare and Medicaid’s chief medical officer, said, “These programs are driving what we want in health care.”
 Most hospitals have improved since the programs began.
 However, even some hospitals that have gotten better are still losing money because they are not scoring as well as others.
-As a result, there is a renewed effort from organizations to ensure that they have people in place with the expertise to build better systems for analyzing performance and delivering better services in order to achieving better outcomes.
-Organizations, large and small, cannot afford to miss signs that impact their scores, as this impacts their reimbursements.
+As a result, there is a renewed effort from organizations to ensure that they have people in place with the expertise to build better systems for analyzing performance and delivering better services to achieve better outcomes.
+Large and small organizations cannot afford to miss signs that impact their scores, as this impacts their reimbursements.

-Hospital leaders, physicians, and other healthcare entities who want to stay relevant (and in business) need to better understand patients.
-These patients are their customer, and patients are the proprietors of their own health and health care.
-As a result, there is a renewed effort to keep the consumer involved in matters of cost, quality, and access.
+Hospital leaders, physicians, and other healthcare entities wanting to stay relevant (and in business) must understand patients better.
+These patients are their customers and the proprietors of their own health and health care.
+As a result, there is a renewed effort to keep the consumer involved in cost, quality, and access matters.

-In addition, healthcare leaders are taking the time to reexamine their purpose and ensure that the strategies they put in place are meeting the needs of patients.
-I would encourage you to take time this week to exam your organization’s as well as your professional purpose.
+In addition, healthcare leaders are taking the time to reexamine their purpose and ensure that the strategies they put in place meet patients’ needs.
+I would encourage you to take time this week to examine your organization’s and your professional purpose.
 Are you working in line with what is important?
-At your next staff meeting, ask your colleagues if you, as a team, are meeting your mission through the services you provide and the work you are doing?
+At your next staff meeting, ask your colleagues if you, as a team, are meeting your mission through the services you provide and the work you are doing.
 Are you satisfied with the work you are doing?
 If not, what do you need to do to improve?
 Reflection allows you to be part of the solution and not continue the status quo.

-In continuing with the thread of improving the patient experience, next week I will highlight some of the innovative programs organizations are implementing to ensure they are utilizing patients to strengthen the healthcare system.
+In continuing to improve the patient experience, next week, I will highlight some of the innovative programs organizations are implementing to ensure they are utilizing patients to strengthen the healthcare system.
 If you have a best practice you would to share, please email me at [email protected]

-To assist you in your reflections, I have shared articles that address value-based purchasing and how these strategies are working to improve our healthcare system.
-I embedded the links into the titles so you can just click on the title read the articles.
+To assist you in your reflections, I have shared articles addressing value-based purchasing and how these strategies work to improve our healthcare system.
+I embedded the links into the titles so you can click on the title and read the articles.